IBM/telco-network-cloud-drivers/content/user-guides/cicd/configure-cicd-hub.md

 There are very few use cases for configuring additional LMCTL slave templates to Jenkins as the existing template will be used any time a slave with LMCTL is required.

-If you need to use different Telco Network Cloud Orchestration (TNCO) environments in each Jenkins job, you can update the configmap with an updated LMCTL configuration file featuring all of the potential environments.
+If you need to use different Telco Network Cloud Orchestration (TNC-O) environments in each Jenkins job, you can update the configmap with an updated LMCTL configuration file featuring all of the potential environments.

 It may be reasonable to configure an additional slave if you need an alternative version of LMCTL (or want to try out a new version without losing your old slave template).
 If this is the case, follow the [Configure Slave](#configure-slave) instructions for the additional template, changing the names of the configmap and JNLP template name to a unique value.